 The best peel-and-stick backsplashes should look great, be easy to apply, and easy to clean.
 To help you choose the best peel-and-stick tiles for your home, we’ve listed some of our favorites.

 Update your rustic decor with an attractive stone-look backsplash at an affordable price.
-The Yancorp Stone Brick Peel and Stick Backsplash, available in an 18-by-120-inch roll, is easy to install to provide a high-quality image of real stacked stones.
+This Yancorp wall panel, available in an 18-by-120-inch roll, is easy to install to provide a high-quality image of real stacked stones.
 Simply clean the wall surface well, peel off the vinyl backing, and position the backsplash carefully, using a sharp utility knife to cut around any outlets.
 Your country- or cottage-style kitchen or bath will be beautifully refreshed, and the wall will gain added protection against splashes.

-Combat a case of the bathroom blahs with the authentic-looking 3D texture of the Tic Tac Tiles Peel and Stick Bathroom Backsplash.
+Combat a case of the bathroom blahs with the authentic-looking 3D texture of this peel-and-stick backsplash from Tic Tac Tiles.
 Each tile section measures 9.81 inches by 9.25 inches, and you can choose from a box of five or 10 tile sections—so you can install behind a bathroom vanity only or create an accent wall completely covered in tile style.
 The sides of the tile sections interlock to minimize visible seams, and the reflective surface bounces the light, making the bathroom look brighter and more spacious.
 While the tiles are acceptable for a steamy bathroom, thanks to water and humidity protection, you shouldn’t install them inside a shower wall, where they will take the direct spray.
 This eco-friendly product features an antibacterial and anti-mold material that does not emit dioxins.

 Add the festive look of Italian ceramic tile to your kitchen or bathroom while protecting the wallboard beneath from splashes and splatters.
 These 10-by-10-inch peel-and-stick tile sections closely mimic individual 2.5-inch hand-painted tiles and feature a traditional Tuscan design.
 The backsplash boasts a high-shine finish that’s easy to wipe clean with a damp rag.
 Sections butt seam to seam (no overlap), and each box comes with four tile sections you can easily trim with scissors or a utility knife to fit around outlets and along cabinet edges.

 Imagine genuine high-end mother-of-pearl without the major hassle of installing mosaic tiles.
-The Art3D Peel and Stick Mother of Pearl Shell Mosaic Tile Backsplash boasts bona fide mother-of-pearl shell tiles cut in 1-by-1-inch pieces and mounted on 11.8-by-11.8-inch square sections (purchase by the individual sheet or in boxes of six sheets per pack).
+Art3d’s peel-and-stick wall panel boasts bona fide mother-of-pearl shell tiles cut in 1-by-1-inch pieces and mounted on 11.8-by-11.8-inch square sections (purchase by the individual sheet or in boxes of six sheets per pack).
 Installation is a bit more complicated than basic peel-and-stick backsplashes because trimming the tiles to fit around an outlet is slightly more challenging.
 To trim, mark a cut line on the back of the tile section, score along the line with a sharp utility knife, and then use your fingers to snap at the cutline for a smooth edge.

 Mm-mm-mm, the luxury of marble (almost)!
-The Yipscazo Peel and Stick Tile Backsplash is available in five attractive color sets, including Steelblue Marble and Modern White, to give your room a posh new look.
+Choose the Yipscazo backsplash to give your room a posh new look.
 You’ll receive 10 tile sections per box, and each section is 10 inches by 10 inches.
 The tiles resist heat and humidity and will protect the wall from occasional water splashes.
 So treat yourself to an amazing kitchen or bath upgrade the easy way—and when you’re done, how about fixing a gourmet meal or indulging in an at-home spa treatment?

 The Advantages of Owning the Best Peel-and-Stick Backsplash